 - Hot flashes

 - Sour, acidic, or metallic taste in the mouth

 - Bloodshot eyes

 The first line of treatment for any imbalance is to REMOVE THE CAUSE.
-If you have a Pitta imbalance, these tips will help to alleviate the symptoms, but without removing the initial cause, the imbalance will always remain.
+If you have a Pitta imbalance, these tips will help to alleviate the symptoms.
+But without removing the initial cause, the imbalance will remain.
 Here is a non-exhaustive list of some common instigators in the provocation of Pitta.

 Common Causes of Pitta Imbalance:

 - Fermented foods

 - Sour foods

 - Direct sunlight

 - Skipping meals